 In reply to that radio host’s question, I said that I leaned toward Jefferson.
 In this era of Big Government that is suffocating liberty, devouring our economic substance, and is joined at the hip with big banks, Jefferson’s inspiring defenses of liberty and impassioned warnings about government are timely.
 Nevertheless, I have my differences with Jefferson, such as his endorsement of the French Revolution.
 My sense is that Jefferson’s strong suit was his idealism, whereas in practice he was, at times, inapt or inept.

 While I have serious misgivings about Hamilton’s vision for government, I think he gets a bum rap when some accuse him of having been an antidemocratic monarchist.
 Yes, he distrusted certain elements of democracy, but so did most of the Founding Fathers, including James Madison.
 Hamilton believed in some degree of a government partnership with business, but, like other founders, he supported a Constitution that, unlike Old World governments, did not erect barriers designed to keep poor Americans poor.
-Hamilton was an elitist, but he was an elitist by accomplishment, and not (at all) by birth.
+Hamilton was an elitist, but he was an elitist by accomplishment, and not by birth.

 One of the ironies of the Jeffersonian/Hamiltonian divide today is that the two major political parties have flip-flopped on their historical positions.
 Up until the 1950s, Democrats tended to be Jeffersonian.
 They opposed tariffs and other government favors for moneyed interests.
 Republicans, who tended to be Hamiltonian in their use of government to shape economic development from the party’s founding through Herbert Hoover’s presidency, now have many leading figures with strong Jeffersonian sympathies.
 Today’s Republicans generally share to some degree Jefferson’s aversion to Big Government, the great threat to liberty and prosperity.